a5v/oxford-physics-labs/README.md

 # Oxford Physics Labs
 Series of physics-based data analysis projects, which I received a practical commendation for “excellence of laboratory practical work”.

+More details and the setup instructions are found in the README in each individual project repository.
+Reports for each of the projects can be found on [my personal website](https://a5v.github.io/personal-website/projects/).

 ## Projects include investigations into:

 ### The Magnetophonon Effect (Python, Jupyter Notebok)